 Smallmouth bass migrate to deeper holes with less current in fall as water temperatures cool from the longer nights and shorter days.
 Target the deeper boulder-strewn holes in the Russell Fork at this time of year.
 Smallmouth will lay in wait in the roiling water just downstream of a submerged boulder and crush baitfish.
 They also hide behind partially submerged rocks and ambush unsuspecting prey.

 The Breaks Interstate Park offers excellent accommodations ranging from luxury lake side cabins to lodge rooms with scenic views, as well as cottages.
 Campgrounds are also available in the park as well as two fishing lakes.
 Visitors can fill up their bellies at Rhododendron Restaurant.

-Sheltowee Trace Outfitters offers guided rafting trips in October for the float from Flanagan Dam to Garden Hole and from Ratliff Ford to Elkhorn City.
-The do not offer trips on the dangerous Breaks Canyon section.
+Kentucky Whitewater offers guided rafting trips on the upper and lower Russell Fork.
+It does not offer trips on the dangerous Breaks Canyon section.